TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 43/Genesis 43.20.md

 ---

-and said, Oh, my lord, we came indeed down at the first time to buy food:
+and said, "Oh, my lord, we indeed came down the first time to buy food.